 To accommodate this initial flux of sediment past the entrance following the breakwater construction and to minimise the frequency in which maintenance dredging is required generally, it is proposed that the entrance channel is overdredged and/or a sediment trap is established.
-The sediment trap would limit the impact of siltation of the entrance channel in the first years of the operation of the marina and to limit the potential impact on navigability of the marina entrance following a severe cyclone.
+The sediment trap would limit the impact of sedimentation of the entrance channel in the first years of the operation of the marina and to limit the potential impact on navigability of the marina entrance following a severe cyclone.
+As discussed further below, the sediment trap would also be required to assist in maintaining the gap between breakwater and the existing shoreline of Great Keppel Island below mean low water.

-Bed shear stresses within the marina basin are predicted to allow for the deposition of fine silts.
-Overtime, gradual accumulation of fine, cohesive sediments on the seabed within the marina basin is expected.
-The relatively low ambient suspended sediment concentrations are such that the rate of siltation of the marina from this process is unlikely to be significant to the marinas operation.
+Bed shear stresses within the marina basin are not predicted to allow for the deposition of fine silts..
 Fluxes of sediment into the marina basin during large floods in Putney Creek are to be mitigated with sediment traps constructed on the landward side of the marina.